-Eliminates the requirement of a witness signature on the certificate of eligibility submitted with a voter's absentee ballot.
+Eliminates the requirement of a witness signature on the certificate of eligibility submitted with a pre-registered voter's absentee ballot.
+A witness signature verifying that the voter presented a proper proof of residence would still be required for a voter who registers to vote at the same time as submitting an absentee ballot.